WSG23/yosai_intel_dashboard_fresh/README.md

    `.env` file before running them.
 7. A legacy `lazystring` fix plugin sample is kept in `examples/legacy_lazystring_fix_plugin.py` for reference only.
+8. The full pipeline diagnostic helper now lives at `examples/diagnostic_script.py` and can be run with `python examples/diagnostic_script.py`.

 ## 📦 Versioning